pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli qualifier enumerate [COMMAND-OPTIONS]

-      Enumerate CIMQualifierDeclaractions.

-      Displays all of the CIMQualifierDeclaration objects in the defined namespace in the current WBEM server
+      List the CIM qualifier declarations in a CIM namespace.

+      Enumerate the CIM qualifier declarations in the specified CIM namespace (--namespace option).
+If no namespace was specified, the default namespace of the connection is used.

+      In the output, the qualifier declaration will formatted as defined by the --output-format general option.

     Options:
       -n, --namespace <name>  Namespace to use for this operation, instead of the